BCHPleaseOrg/sbx/flipstarter/proposal.md

 > Approx. 25 hours @ $20/hr

 A dedicated site for documentation will be created to support all parties involved in the SBX.

+# Production Budget

+In an effort to quickly develop a "working" solution to not only the treasury situation, but a roadmap to a decentralized bridge, our team will implore a Rapid Development process of the next few weeks.

+> PLEASE NOTE: This campaign is NOT to develop a full "production-ready" SmartBCH exchange.

+Our aim to quickly design, build and deploy an MVP to (Testnet3 & Amber); and present to the community what should be a viable model for a "production-ready", fully audited exchange.

+### Upon successful completion of the MVP, additional funding requirements may include some or all of the following:

+1. Application code audits
+2. Solidity security audits
+3. Infrastructure upgrades
+4. Bug bounty program
+5. Additional research & development

 # About Me